zincbase/zincserver/docs/Technical overview.md

 ## An eye to the future: scaling to multiple machines

-The datastore already provides very high performance on a single machine, and scales well in multi-core hardware.
+The custom engine already provides very high performance on a single machine, and scales well in multi-core hardware.
 Scaling to multiple machines, most likely using master-replicator configuration, is currently under investigation and has been taken into account during the design process.